 Yang Lu Chan’s Teacher Chen Chang Xin

-From noted Taiji master and historian Wu Tu Nan’s interview with Chen Xin, a noted Chen family martial artist and historian3.
+From noted Taiji master and historian Wu Tu Nan’s interview with Chen Xin, a noted Chen family martial artist and historian.
 We learn that Chen Chang Xin was teaching his students when Jiang Fa was passing through the village, returning from a visit from his mother in Henan and on his way back to his Tofu store in Shanxi.
 He happened upon Chen Chang Xin and when he saw how he practiced, he could not help but laugh.
 Having revealed his presence, he hurried away.
-Chen Chang Xin took offence at the laughter and persued him, grabbing Jiang’s shoulder from behind.
+Chen Chang Xin took offence at the laughter and pursued him, grabbing Jiang’s shoulder from behind.
 Jiang simply turned around and Chen was thrown to the ground.
-Realising that he had met a superior martial artist, Chen asked Jiang to accept him as a student.
+Realizing that he had met a superior martial artist, Chen asked Jiang to accept him as a student.
 Jiang specified that he would return after three years to teach Chen and he did so.

 Because Chen Chang Xin had studied under Jiang Fa, the seniors of the Chen villiage forebade Chen Chang Xin to teach the family art of Pao Chui which they had been famous for several generations, gaining the title `Pao Chui Chen Family’.
 This may very well be the reason why Chen Chang Xin held his classes at night in his back court yard.

-So it would seem that Chen Chang Xin’s martial art would have been part Pao Chui and part Wu Dang Internal Boxing which would lend credence to the common belief first voiced by noted Taiji historian Hsu Chen that the Taijiquan we know today was Chen family Pao Chui softened by input from Jiang Fa4.
+So it would seem that Chen Chang Xin’s martial art would have been part Pao Chui and part Wu Dang Internal Boxing which would lend credence to the common belief first voiced by noted Taiji historian Hsu Chen that the Taijiquan we know today was Chen family Pao Chui softened by input from Jiang Fa.
 From early Chen martial arts manuals we can see such a influence.
 The earlier Wen Xiu Tang Ben martial arts manual does not mention any form called ’13 postures’ or `Taijiquan’.
 The later Liang Yi Tang Ben is the first to mention the art but calls it in addition to ’13 postures’ also ’13 sections’.

 How Yang Lu Chan Learnt The Art

 We know that Yang Lu Chan was born poor, a son of a farmer.
-He loved martial arts and had studied Shaolin Hung Quan6 with a local boxer, building up a good martial arts foundation.
+He loved martial arts and had studied Shaolin Hung Quan with a local boxer, building up a good martial arts foundation.
 One day as he was passing by the Tai He Tang owned by Chen De Hu, a member of the Chen family of the Chen family in Henan, he witnessed an encounter between a shop assistant (who was a member of the Chen family also) and an unruly customer.
 The customer attacked the shop assistant who dispatched him with ease, causing him to be knocked out the door of the shop.
 Yang Lu Chan had never seen such an effortless repost before and enquired after Chen De Hu, seeking instruction in this superior martial art.

 Chen De Hu disavowed any great knowledge but offered to recommend him to Chen Chang Xin, a great martial arts master in the Chen village.
 As the Chen family were rather protective about their martial arts, only family members were taught at that time.
 Chen De Hu wrote a letter recommending Yang Lu Chan as a servant to work for the family so that Yang could learn their martial arts.

-Yang travelled there and worked as a servant, earning his room and board and studied martial arts with Chen Chang Xin.
+Yang traveled there and worked as a servant, earning his room and board and studied martial arts with Chen Chang Xin.
 As he was an outsider, Yang was not allowed to learn the Chen martial arts.
 As a servant he was instructed not to go into the back court yard for whatever reason.
 Yang felt that this was strange but thought nothing of it.
 One hot and humid night, Yang could not sleep.
 He got up and went for a walk to relieve the heat.
 As he walked about the house, he heard strange noises coming from the back court yard.
 Not able to go into the court yard, he went round the wall surrounding it and found a small hole in the wall, large enough for him to peer through and see what was happening.

 He saw Chen Chang Xin instructing a group of students on martial arts and breathing techniques.
 Excited, Yang watched attentively and then proceeded to practice what he saw alone when he had the spare time.
 This went on for some time.
 As a servant Yang often mingled with the members of the Chen family and was treated as a part of the household.
 One day, some of Chen Chang Xin’s students were practicing and they made some mistakes, Yang corrected them without knowing that Chen was nearby watching.
 Chen was surprised that Yang knew his art and asked him to explain how he learnt it.
 Being honest, Yang told Chen how he had come to learn the art.
 Chen then asked Yang to demonstrate all that he had learnt.
 After Yang’s demonstration, he sighed that Yang, who did not receive formal instruction but learnt by watching, had learnt more than his students and agreed to accept Yang as a student.

-After several years, Yang returned home where upon several local boxers wanted to test his skill since he had spent so much time studying at the Chen villiage.
+After several years, Yang returned home where upon several local boxers wanted to test his skill since he had spent so much time studying at the Chen village.
 To Yang’s disappointment, he was defeated.
-Not disheartened, he returned for a second time to the Chen villiage to seek instruction.
+Not disheartened, he returned for a second time to the Chen village to seek instruction.
 Chen Chang Xin, seeing Yang’s dedication, taught him more of the art.
 After several more years, Yang again returned to Yung Nien, again the local boxers wanted to test his skill.
 This time, though he was not defeated, he did not win easily either.
-Feeling that there was still room for improvement and that his skills still lacked perfection, Yang journeyed for the third time to the Chen villiage.
+Feeling that there was still room for improvement and that his skills still lacked perfection, Yang journeyed for the third time to the Chen village.

-Chen Chang Xin was much impressed with Yang’s perserverance and resolved to hold nothing back and teach Yang the whole art.
+Chen Chang Xin was much impressed with Yang’s perseverance and resolved to hold nothing back and teach Yang the whole art.
 But before doing so, he wanted to test Yang one more time.
 When Yang came to seek instruction, Chen appeared to be asleep, Yang sat waiting patiently till late in the day when Chen appeared to awake, Chen asked him to return on the morrow, saying that he was too tired to teach him.
 When Yang arrived the next day, Chen again appeared to be sleeping and again the same thing happened.
 This went on for several days, on the last day, Chen still appeared to be sleeping but this time his head lolled uncomfortably to one side.
 Yang used both hands to support his teacher’s head so that he could sleep comfortably, and since Chen apparently slept the whole day, Yang held that tiring position until Chen awoke, Chen again asked Yang to return on the morrow.
-The next day when Yang arrived at the specified time, a wide awake Chen Chang Xin greeted him and begain teaching him the whole art.
+The next day when Yang arrived at the specified time, a wide awake Chen Chang Xin greeted him and began teaching him the whole art.
 After 3 years, Chen told Yang that he had taught him all there was to learn and that he could return to his home town and that he no longer had any opponents who could defeat him.

 Years later, when Yang was in his middle age, he was recommended to teach in the Imperial Court by one of his students, Wu Yu Xiang (who later founded the Wu Yu Xiang form of Taiji Quan).
-In the Imperial Court he was tested many times but never defeated, earning the prestigeous title `Yang the Invincible’.
+In the Imperial Court he was tested many times but never defeated, earning the prestigious title `Yang the Invincible’.
 He was the martial arts instructor for the Shen Ji Battalion and also taught in Royal Households.
 So sought after was he that he was also called `Ba Yeh’ (Eight Lords) because eight princes studied under him.

 Yang Lu Chan had three sons, the oldest died early.
-Yang Ban Hou and Yang Jian Hou both studied under their illustrous father who was a harsh taskmaster.
+Yang Ban Hou and Yang Jian Hou both studied under their illustrious father who was a harsh taskmaster.
 So severe was the training that Yang Ban Hou attempted suicide and Yang Jian Hou ran away several times and attempted to become a monk.
 Yang Ban Hou was an exceptional martial artist, second in skill only to his father.
 He also earned the title `Yang the Invincible’ for his great skill.
 Yang Jian Hou was not as gifted as his brother and did not attain as great a level of skill initially but later, through hard work, attained the highest levels of Taiji skill, blending hard and soft to a very high degree.
 Yang Lu Chan and his two sons all taught in the Imperial Court, their form was identical.
 Later on, there would be some changes in the form and these will be discussed later.

 Taijiquan Gets Its Name

-When Yang Lu Chan first taught the art in Yung Nien, his art was referred to as ‘Mien Quan’ or (Cotton Fist) or ‘Hua Quan’ (Neutralising Fist), it was not yet called Taijiquan.
+When Yang Lu Chan first taught the art in Yung Nien, his art was referred to as ‘Mien Quan’ or (Cotton Fist) or ‘Hua Quan’ (Neutralizing Fist), it was not yet called Taijiquan.
 Whilst teaching at the Imperial Court, Yang met many challenges, some friendly some not.
 But he invariably won and in so convincingly using his soft techniques that he gained a great reputation.

 Many who frequented the imperial households would come to view his matches.
 At one such gatherings at which Yang had won against several reputable opponents.
 The scholar Ong Tong He was present and was so impressed by the way Yang moved and executed his techniques and felt that his movements and techniques expressed the physical manifestation of the principles of Taiji (the philosophy) wrote for him a matching verse: